-Whether they're fresh out of the military and looking for work or retired and receiving well-deserved benefits, veterans are, far too often, targets of fraudulent schemes.
+Whether they're fresh out of the military and looking for work

-"Veterans Day is the occasion where we honor citizens that have served in the military," said Dana Badgerow, president and CEO of BBB of Minnesota and North Dakota in a news release.
+offers some tips to protect those who have served our country."Veterans Day is the occasion where we honor citizens that have served in the military," said Dana Badgerow, president and CEO of BBB of Minnesota and North Dakota in a news release.
 "But we must strive that day and every day to do as much as we can to prevent this group of individuals — and their families — from falling prey to fraud."

 Here are some of the scams Better Business Bureau sees most often targeting veterans and/or their families: